 generate-config command creates the config file.

 newrelic.ini is the recommended name for the config file.
-For more on how to find your New Relic license key, see New Relic license key.
+For instructions on how to find your New Relic license key, see New Relic license key.

-Next, you must integrate the Python agent with your application so that important functions and web requests are captured by the agent and sent to New Relic.
+The next step is integrating the Python agent with your application so that your app's major functions and web requests are captured by the agent.
+This is done by running the

 The New Relic Python agent can be used with uWSGI version 1.2.6 or higher.
-The recommended command line admin script method can be used for uWSGI, but you will need to supply certain specific command line options to the uwsgi executable.
+The recommended integration method (using the admin script via the command line) can be used for uWSGI, but you will need to supply certain specific command line options to the uwsgi executable.
 The additional options you must use are:

 By default uWSGI does not enable threading support within the Python interpreter core.
 This means it is not possible to create background threads from Python code.
 As the Python agent relies on being able to create background threads, this option is required.
 This option will be automatically applied if uWSGI is configured for multiple threads using the --threads option.